ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: Federated Learning for Biomarker Detection

 \subsection{Design Overview: A Three-Stage Federated Learning Architecture}

 Motivated by the case study, we propose a novel three-stage federated learning architecture that integrates a pre-trained model on the cloud and leverages both unlabeled and labeled data on nodes deployed in the subjects' homes.
 As shown in Figure~\ref{fig:three-stage-framework}, at the first stage, we train a multi-modal model using the labeled data on the server.
 Such training data can leverage the public data sets that have already been made public.
-For instance, the data collected from this work will be made public and utilized for model pre-training in future deployments.
-Then, during the deployment, the nodes in the subjects' homes will load the centrally pre-trained model, and improve the model performance on their own data through two-stage federated learning, i.e., unsupervised multi-modal FL and weakly supervised multi-modal FL, respectively.
+For instance, the data collected from this work will be made public and utilized for model pre-training in future deployments. {We can use datasets that contain a subset of three modalities to pre-train unimodal encoders. } Then, during the deployment, the nodes in the subjects' homes will load the centrally pre-trained model, and improve the model performance on their own data through two-stage federated learning, i.e., unsupervised multi-modal FL and weakly supervised multi-modal FL, respectively.

 The reasons for the three-stage training design are as follows.
 First, the model trained on the cloud needs to be retrained to adapt to the local data of each subject.
 Second, training the multi-modal network from scratch with noisy real-world data is an extremely challenging task in FL settings.
 The pre-trained model can reduce the computing overhead of online FL training.
 Third, there usually exists a very small amount of labeled data, as it is difficult to label multi-modal data in real-world settings.
 Therefore, the nodes perform unsupervised FL to leverage the large amounts of unlabeled multi-modal data, and weakly supervised FL based on limited weakly labeled data.
 The weak labels for supervised local training are provided by the participants (see Section \ref{sec:weak_supervise_fl}).
 For example, marking the time of having lunch would automatically label the multi-modal data during lunch.
 In the following, we focus on the framework of unsupervised and supervised multi-modal federated learning.